-The shortest day of the year lasts for 7 hours 49 minutes and 41 seconds in Britain, which is 8 hours, 49 minutes shorter than the June Solstice.
-As such, December 20th is the longest night of the year with the sun not rising until 08:04 GMT on Thursday morning.
+The shortest day of the year lasts for 7 hours 49 minutes and 41 seconds in Britain, which is 8 hours, 49 minutes shorter than the June Summer Solstice.

-The day after the winter solstice marks the beginning of lengthening days, leading up to the summer solstice in June.
+The day after the winter solstice marks the beginning of lengthening days, leading up to the summer solstice.

-In the Southern Hemisphere, the opposite is true.
+Whilst we celebrate our shortest day in the Southern Hemisphere the opposite is true.
 Dawn comes early, and dusk comes late.
 The sun is high and the shortest noontime shadow of the year happens there.
 In the Southern Hemisphere, people will experience their longest day and shortest night.